The device doesn't seem to charge

 - If you wish to force shut down the device: Continue pressing the keys.
 After a few more seconds, the device vibrates three times and turns off.

-- Press and hold down the power key until the device vibrates.
+- Long press the power key until the device vibrates.

-- Wait a while for the device to start.
+- Wait a moment for the device to start.

 If a forced restart procedure doesn't succeed, you should try the 2-minute restart procedure.

-- Press and hold down both the volume up key and the power key for 120 seconds, ignoring any vibrations.
+- Press and hold down both the volume up key and the power key for two minutes, ignoring any vibrations.

 - Release the keys.
 The device turns off automatically.